Hangover Anxiety Cure: Conquer The Sunday Scaries For Good!

 “Many people use alcohol as a social lubricant,” says Cyndi Turner, LSATP, MAC, LCSW.

-As you drink alcohol, you may find that your anxiety, shyness or nervousness seems to go away.
-You may become more loud, confident and outgoing than you normally would be.
+As you drink alcohol, you may find that your anxiety, shyness, or nervousness seems to go away.
+You may become more loud, confident, and outgoing than you normally would be.

 It's also important to check any of your supplements, vitamins or any other over-the-counter medications and whether they can be safely taken when you drink alcohol.
 If you're not sure, just make sure to check with your doctor.

-A poor nights sleep can make people feel more depressed or anxious, especially post drinking.
-Unfortunately, a bad nights sleep seems to make a lot of things feel worse.
+A poor night's sleep can make people feel more depressed or anxious, especially post-drinking.
+Unfortunately, a bad night's sleep seems to make a lot of things feel worse.

-Look after your physical symptoms
+Manage physical symptoms

 - Get hydrated by drinking water.

 - Eat well depending on how nauseous you feel.
-If your stomach is really upset, stick to plain foods like dry toast, soup or crackers.
+If your stomach is really upset, stick to plain foods like dry toast, soup, or crackers.
 If you're feeling a bit better, try more nutritious food.
 Contrary to popular belief, it's better if you avoid greasy food during your hangover.

 - If you suffer from long hangovers, make sure to check out our article: Why Do I Get 2 Day Hangovers?
-Explained With Solutions

 Enjoy drinking again and get Sunset Alcohol Flush Support for